msg555/tplbuild/docs/config.rst

 `tplbuild` has two main configuration files.
 The project configuration controls how `tplbuild` interacts and behaves with a specific `tplbuild` project.
-It should be included in source control and should be shared among all developers on the project.
-The user configuration, on the other hand, controls user-level configuration options like which builder to use, what level of parallelism to build with, and how to authenticate with registries.
+It should be included in source control and shared among all developers on the project.
+The user configuration, on the other hand, controls user-level configuration options like which builder to use, what level of parallelism to build with, and how to authenticate with registries and is not shared.

 .. _ProjectConfig: